-LIB110 Integrating Seminar: Liberal Arts Cluster 1 credit: 1 hour
+LIB110 Integrating Seminar: Liberal Arts Cluster

 This one-hour integrating seminar will be used to tie together the content material of the Liberal Arts Cluster.
 Class time will be spent exploring connections and thematic links introduced in the cluster classes.
 Instructional methods may include small group work, discussion, media presentations, field trips, and guest speakers.
 Information regarding the introductory clusters may be found in the Liberal Arts Advisement Handbook.
-Prerequisite: CSE099, ENA/ENG/ESA099/ENC101, and prerequisites of courses in cluster to which LIB110 is assigned.
-Note: Not required for students who have passed ENC/ENG101.
+Prerequisite: CSE099, ENA/ENG099, ESA099, ENA/ENC101, and prerequisites of courses in cluster to which LIB110 is assigned.
+Note: Not required for students who have passed ENA/ENC/ENG101.